neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

   - If all is fine, navigate to your `csv` folder, run `gem install neography`, then `rake movies:push` to populate your Neo4j database with your .csv data files

-Test your data import [here](#user-content-testing-data-import-this-to-that)!
+Finally, test your data import [here](#user-content-testing-data-import-this-to-that)!

 ### Option 2: Manual Data Import with LOAD CSV

-Data ready, let's fill up the database.
-Although there are a few methods to get medium amounts of data into a Neo4j database, in this tutorial we'll be using `LOAD CSV`.
-If you're rusty on Cypher, take a look at [this Graph Gist](http://gist.neo4j.org/?github-whatSocks%2FGG_Movies%2F%2FmoviesGG.adoc) to see `LOAD CSV` in action before you start.
+With data files ready, let's fill up the database.
+If you're unfamiliar with Cypher, take a look at [this Graph Gist](http://gist.neo4j.org/?github-whatSocks%2FGG_Movies%2F%2FmoviesGG.adoc) to see `LOAD CSV` in action before you start.

-Since this tutorial assumes you're running Neo4j locally, your csv path might look something like `file:/` + `path from root to csv file/` + `filename.csv`.

-Start up Neo4j and head over to `http://localhost:7474/browser/`, or start the [Neo4j shell](http://docs.neo4j.org/chunked/stable/shell-starting.html).
-Note that although the shell requires semicolons, they are optional in the pretty web console.
+Start Neo4j, and head over to `http://localhost:7474/browser/`, or start the [Neo4j shell](http://docs.neo4j.org/chunked/stable/shell-starting.html).
+Note that although the shell requires semicolons, they are optional in the pretty web browser console.

-Make sure you're pointing at the correct location with a test query (but write your own path in for `PATH_TO_CSV`).
+Make sure you got the correct directory path with the test query below (but replace with your own path for `PATH_TO_CSV`).
+Since this tutorial assumes you're running Neo4j locally, your `PATH_TO_CSV` should look something like `file:/` + `path from root to csv folder/` + `filename.csv`.

 ```
 LOAD CSV WITH HEADERS